Close Banner

 If someone in your party uses a wheelchair, most standard wheelchairs and Electronic Convenience Vehicles (ECVs) can go through the houses.
 (But you may be asked to transfer to a manual wheelchair.)
 Ask an attendant if you need assistance.

-Universal recently implemented a new Attraction Accommodation Program for guests with disabilities.
-Hop over to our post on the new protocol guests with disabilities must undergo before picking up an Attraction Assistance Pass (AAP) at the park.
+Universal recently updated their Attraction Accommodation Program for guests with disabilities.
+Hop over to our post on the latest protocols guests with disabilities must undergo before picking up an Attraction Assistance Pass (AAP) at the park.
 Arrive early and take care of it as soon as you can.
 Then you may receive return times for the houses.
-There is alternative transportation available for those with physical disabilities to access the houses that are through the Wizarding World and in the Lower Lot.
+There is alternative transportation available for those with physical disabilities to access some houses and the Terror Tram.
+You can find alternate transport on the path past the Wizarding World and in the Lower Lot.

-Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights - Return time cards in 2024
+Your Screamin' Guide to Universal Studios Hollywood Halloween Horror Nights - Return times for the Lower Lot in 2025

 Universal Studios Hollywood Halloween Horror Nights -Minion monsters